This article explains how to create and use Availability Groups on Sophos UTM. The following sections are covered:

-Known to apply to the following Sophos product(s) and version(s)
+Applies to the following Sophos products and versions Sophos UTM

 Availability Group: A group of hosts and/or DNS hosts sorted by priority.
-Alive status of all hosts is checked with ICMP pings at a specified interval and the host with the highest priority and an “alive” status is used in configuration.
+Alive status of all hosts is checked with ICMP pings at a specified interval and the host with the highest priority and an alive status is used in configuration.

 If one network pipe to the internet fails or connection to a server fails, the backup connection takes over providing minimal impact to network connectivity and services.